Zyhod/Vieno/Reference Materials/Features and Commands/Muns.md

 [^ Back to Top](https://github.com/Zyhod/Vieno/blob/main/Reference%20Materials/Features%20and%20Commands/Muns.md#mun-commands)

 ## Mun Cards
-To view a Mun Card: `v.mun card <mun_id>`
+To view a Mun Card: `v.mun <type> <mun_id>`

-At the moment, this is the only type of Mun Information card available.
-A Mun Card:
+At the moment, there are two types of Mun Cards that can be found.
+- **Info Card:**
-- Contains information about a Mun's Name, Description, Pronouns, Age & Date of Birth, Timezone, and Activity Status.
+    - Contains information about a Mun's Name, Description, Pronouns, Age & Date of Birth, Timezone, Activity Status, and Number of Characters Registered.
     - Shows a Mun's Avatar, Banner, and Hex Code.
+- **Registered Characters:**
+    - Contains the `chara_id` and `names` of all characters registered to that mun.

 [^ Back to Top](https://github.com/Zyhod/Vieno/blob/main/Reference%20Materials/Features%20and%20Commands/Muns.md#mun-commands)